THE HOLY FAMILY ROSARY BROCHURE [Printable PDF file]

 “The genuine believer, in every age, experiences in the liturgy the presence, the primacy and the work of God,” the Pontiff said, and continues to speak of the Mass as, “…veritatis splendor, nuptial event, foretaste of the new and definitive city and participation in it; it is a link of creation and of redemption, open heaven above the earth of men, passage from the world to God; it is Easter, in the cross and in the resurrection of Jesus Christ; it is the soul of the Christian life, called to follow, to reconciliation that moves to fraternal charity.”

-What will be seen as “new” within the practice of these meditations is their expansion of the use of the holy rosary as a catechesis tool and within this same well-intentioned expression for both prayer and belief, they draw closer contemplation of God’s forgiveness and mercy by the charitable reconciliation offered through the faithful image of Christ in His Church – all viewed through Mary – and all neatly accomplished and summarized within a holy week in exposition and participatory explanation of the Sacramental Church.
+What will be seen as “new” within the practice of these meditations is their expansion of the use of the holy rosary as a catechesis tool and within this same well-intentioned expression for both prayer and belief, they draw closer contemplation of God’s forgiveness and mercy by the charitable reconciliation offered through the faithful image of Christ in His Church – all viewed through and with Mary – and all neatly accomplished and summarized within a holy week in factual exposition and participatory explanation of the Sacramental Church.
+Without doubt, the weekly practice of contemplating these seven sets of mysteries establishes a wonderful “Lex vivendi” (law of living) that our world cries out to see.

-This being said with the acknowledgment that there is no coincidence in God, we pray that one day His Holiness Pope Benedict XVI will find these meditations worthy of his approval and confirm to the world that what we believe to be Mary’s perspective and example of faith, hope, and charity as reviewed here is truly in fact, a Glorious perspective of God through Mary’s Immaculate Heart – miraculously prepared for by her Immaculate Conception – to promote all of mankind in belief of Jesus Christ and to help quicken this ages’ tumultuous restoration to renew personal sanctity in true reconciliation from within self-controlled views to live in God’s world without end.
-Amen, amen!
-Amen indeed![2]
+This being said with the acknowledgment that there is no coincidence in God, we pray that one day His Holiness Pope Francis will find these meditations worthy of approval and confirm to the world that what we believe to be Mary’s predestined perspective from before creation until her being crowned Queen of Heaven and Earth acknowledges her example of faith, hope, and charity for us – and is truly in fact a glorious perspective of God through Mary’s Immaculate Conception and Heart.
+Just as “I Believe” promotes our faith in God the Father, Son and Holy Ghost, and assists our quickened response towards this ages’ tumultuous need for restoration, we must renew our concern for personal sanctity through faithful prayer to “Our Father” and accompany our remembrance of penance and joyful alms-giving with each “Hail Mary” to willfully lead us to live in God’s eternal world without end.
+Amen, amen.
+And again, amen indeed![2]

 [1] Ps.
 144:2.
 (Douay-Rheims English Translation of the Latin Vulgate Bible.)